davidsneighbour/kollitsch.dev/content/gohugo/references/installation-and-update.md

 ---
 title: Installation and Update
-description: "Guide to installing and updating modules in GoHugo"
+description: Guide to installing and updating modules in GoHugo
-summary: "Learn how to enable and manage GoHugo modules in your project."
+summary: Learn how to enable and manage GoHugo modules in your project.
 date: 2022-07-19T17:40:35+07:00
 publishDate: 2022-07-19T17:40:35+07:00
-lastmod: 2022-08-02T20:58:29+07:00
+lastmod: 2024-09-09T11:07:21.850Z

-categories:
-  - components

 tags:
   - gohugo
   - component